ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/anldori/CVE-2017-7308](https://github.com/anldori/CVE-2017-7308) :  ![starts](https://img.shields.io/github/stars/anldori/CVE-2017-7308.svg) ![forks](https://img.shields.io/github/forks/anldori/CVE-2017-7308.svg)

 ## CVE-2017-7269
- Buffer overflow in the ScStoragePathFromUrl function in the WebDAV service in Internet Information Services (IIS) 6.0 in Microsoft Windows Server 2003 R2 allows remote attackers to execute arbitrary code via a long header beginning with &quot;If: &lt;http://&quot; in a PROPFIND request, as exploited in the wild in July or August 2016.
+ Buffer overflow in the ScStoragePathFromUrl function in the WebDAV service in Internet Information Services (IIS) 6.0 in Microsoft Windows Server 2003 R2 allows remote attackers to execute arbitrary code via a long header beginning with "If: http://" in a PROPFIND request, as exploited in the wild in July or August 2016.